We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 When adding fluid to your Jetta, it is important to check your owners manual for the correct type to add - it likely be either DOT 3, DOT 4 or DOT 5, also known as silicone brake fluid.
 Do not shake the fluid before pouring it in your vehicle - the air bubbles will foul up your brake lines.
 Be sure to discard bottles of brake fluid that are over a year old - brake fluid sucks the moisture out of the air and the water vapor in the fluid can rust out your brake lines quickly.
 Brake fluid breaks down with use and should be changed every 2 years in your Volkswagen Jetta or whenever it looks dark in color - this will make the internal brake components last longer.

-Because you have to start somewhere2010 Volkswagen Jetta TDI 2.0L 4 Cyl.
+Learn how to diagnose and fix minor oil leaks in your car2010 Volkswagen Jetta TDI 2.0L 4 Cyl.
 Turbo Diesel Sedan

-Learn where your spare tire and jack are located before you need it on the side of the road2010 Volkswagen Jetta TDI 2.0L 4 Cyl.
+Learning how to jump your car before you need to is an excellent idea2010 Volkswagen Jetta TDI 2.0L 4 Cyl.
 Turbo Diesel Sedan